EduPalomba/SchoolOfWhales-Crud/README.md

 > **Instructions:**
 1. **UnZip the testsow.zip** on a folder called "testsow"
 2. As no database was mentioned on the test I chose MySql, so, please, **run the script you will find below to create the database and table**.
-Some adjust on CodeIgniter may be necesary on App > Config > Boot > Database **in case the hostname is <> localhost or password is not blank.**
+Some adjust on CodeIgniter may be necesary on App > Config > Boot > Database and .env file **in case the hostname is <> localhost or password is not blank.**
 3. **Change the admin e-mail** on Controllers > UserController.php > line 38 > $to = "email"
 4. Run the App on **http://localhost/testsow/public** to avoid JSON cross server errors